Tonight, children will pound on our door in search of "Trick or Treat." We're prepared. There will be plenty of goodies for all the kiddies.

 The Word of God was Luther’s foundation, his touchstone, his ultimate line in the sand.
 Did God say it?
 That settled it.
 Game, set, match!

-Today, millions of people will celebrate Halloween, but this day is so much more than "Trick or Treat."
-It is Reformation Day, a time for Christians to thank God for a man and a movement that changed history.
+Today, millions of people will celebrate Halloween, but this day is much more than "Trick or Treat."
+It is Reformation Day, the 501st Anniversary of Luther's historic act.
+It is a time for Christians to thank God for a man and a movement that changed history.
 God used Luther to: